mormannlab/mormannlab.github.io/mormannlab-site/content/en/people/members/katharina-karkowski/_index.md

 title: "Katharina Karkowski"
 description: "Katharina joined the lab in 2020 as a PhD student.
 Her research focus is the semantic tuning of concept cells in the human MTL.
 She studied Computer Science at the University of Bonn."
 type: "member"
-role: "PhD" # Example: "Researcher" or "Head of Working Group"
+role: "PhD Student" # Example: "Researcher" or "Head of Working Group"
 image: "/images/members/katharina_karkowski.jpg" # Update the image path for the member
 email: "katharina.karkowski@ukbonn.de" # Update with the member's email
 phone: "+CountryCode PhoneNumber" # Update with the member's phone number